-Legends are being told today that in places like Point Hope, great many people lived in the old days.
+Legends are being told today at in places like Point Hope, great many people lived in the old days.

-"Apuy, innuit makoah inu-geaktuoy taimani," ("There were a great many people who lived here,") is the statement heard quite often among the Eskimos today.
+"Apuy, innuit makoah inu-geaktuoy taimani," ("There were a great many people who lived here,") is the statement heard quite often among the Eskimos was reduced to 350.

-It has been written about perhaps with some accuracy, that back in 1828 the population of back in 1828 the population of Point Barrow was approximate-ly 1,000 Eskimos and by 1890, there were only 100.
-At the same period, there were 2,000 Eski-mos in Tikiqaq (Point Hope) and by 1890, the population was reduced to 350.
-Port Franklin, some 65 miles west of Point Barrow, had a "large"population, but by 1890 the people had been wiped,out.
-Shishmaref Inlet in the Seward Peninsula, purportedly had 1,000 to 2,000 Eskimos in 1823 but by 1890, there were three houses ural immunization.
-They had no immunization to such diseases as smallpox, measles, and these were often lethal to them.
-Other diseases like influenza and tuberculosis took heavy toll.
-The sicknesses mentioned, and others-not men-tioned, were unknown to the Arctic areas until early voyagers Arctic areas until early voyagers and explorers brought them.
-The following story although fictionalized in many parts of it, is based on an incident that is said to be true:
+It has been written about perhaps with some accuracy, that back in 1828 the population of Point Barrow was approximately 1,000 Eskimos and by 1890, there were only 100.
+At the same period, there were 2,000 Eskimos in Tikiqaq (Point Hope) and by 1890, the population

+Port Franklin, some 65 miles west of Point Barrow, had a "large" population, but by 1890 the people had been wiped out.
+Shishmaref Inlet in the Seward Peninsula, purportedly had 1,000 to 2,000 Eskimos in 1823 but by 1890, there were three houses